hansperu/repository-task52446/README.md

 ![imagen 1](https://camo.githubusercontent.com/04dc041570cb6cf2dce07a19befc674720235239/68747470733a2f2f7777772e696f74776f726c64746f6461792e636f6d2f66696c65732f323031392f30352f4765747479496d616765732d313034393333353034302d312e6a7067)

 ## Task 1
 Write a Python function called count that takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.
-So the input ``['A', 'A', 'B','C', 'A']`` should have the output ``{A: 3, B: 1, C: 1}.``Your code should not depend on any module from the standard library1 or otherwise.
+So the input ``['A', 'A', 'B','C', 'A']`` should have the output ``{A: 3, B: 1, C: 1}.``Your code should not depend on any module from the standard library(1) or otherwise.
 You should research the task first and include a description with references of your algorithm in the notebook.
+> (1) By the standard library, we mean the modules and packages that come as standard with Python.
+Anything built-in that can be used without an ``import`` statement can be used.

 ## Task 2
 Write a Python function called ``dicerolls`` that simulates rolling dice.
 Your function should take two parameters: the number of dice k and the number of times to roll the dice n.
 The function should simulate randomly rolling k dice n times, keeping track of each total face value.
 It should then return a dictionary with the number of times each possible total face value occurred.
 So, calling the function as ``diceroll(k=2, n=1000)`` should return a dictionary like: ``{2:19,3:50,4:82,5:112,6:135,7:174,8:133,9:114,10:75,11:70,12:36}``